Skip to content

 View on GitHub Experiment in the IDE

-In Qmod, equivalent types for the common Python int, float, and bool types are denoted by int, real, and bool in the native syntax and by CInt, CReal, and CBool in the Python SDK.
-In addition, arrays of classical values are also supported as well as more configurable data structures called Structs (which are the equivalent of Python dataclasses without methods).
+In Qmod, equivalent types for common Python int, float, list, and bool types are denoted by int, real, array, and bool in the native syntax and by CInt, CReal, CArray, and CBool in the Python SDK.
+The Qmod types can be used in quantum workflows, though Python types can also be passed as classical parameters.
+For example, when writing quantum workflows, it is possible to use both the length of a quantum array, which is a Qmod quantity, or a Python int quantity to control the action of a loop.
+This ensures the type consistency required for quantum control flow operations like repeat (the Qmod equivalent of a Python for loop) and if-else statements, which enable sophisticated hybrid control logic, see a detailed description.
+Additionally, Qmod supports arrays of classical values and more configurable data structures called Structs (equivalent to Python dataclasses without methods).
 See the full list of classical variables and types supported in Qmod.

 The task is to create a quantum array with \(10\) qubits in the state of \(|1010101010\rangle\); i.e., a quantum state with alternating qubit states of zeros and ones.